Jenny Wong looks at an expanded definition of Significant Global Entity and what it may mean for tax compliance.

 The basics of how the new law does this is by testing an entity on the assumption that if the entity was a ‘pretend’ listed company, would the group (called a notional listed company group) in which the entity is in be required to consolidate for accounting purposes?
 There seem to be a few iterations required in interpreting proposed new section 960-575 (in a simple scenario of an ultimate unlisted parent company and subsidiary which are not consolidated for accounting purposes).
 We have sought clarity on this in our submission.

-Finally, given the impact is high for entities that were not previously SGEs that now fall within the extended definition, such as being exposure to significant high administrative penalties and the legislation has not been finalised at 1 July 2018, we suggest the legislation only apply prospectively from say a quarter or an income year beginning on or after Royal Assent of enabling legislation, instead of income years beginning on or after 1 July 2018.
-Alternatively, some consideration be given to having failure to lodge penalties not apply for the period between 1 July 2018 and the date of Royal Assent of the proposed legislation.
+Finally, given the impact is high for entities that were not previously SGEs that now fall within the extended definition, such as being exposed to significant high administrative penalties and the legislation has not been finalised at 1 July 2018, we suggest the legislation only apply prospectively from say a quarter or an income year beginning on or after Royal Assent of enabling legislation, instead of income years beginning on or after 1 July 2018.
+Alternatively, some consideration should be given to having failure to lodge penalties not apply for the period between 1 July 2018 and the date of Royal Assent of the proposed legislation.

 © 2019 KPMG, an Australian partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.